Our Farm Locations

 Boner Fitness and

-Much like our Indy Winter Farmers Market, our Farm Stand at the Boner Fitness and Learning Center is a weekly community gathering space where family and friends can walk the farm and enjoy the sights, sounds, and smells of summer.
+Much like our Indy Winter Farmers Market, our Farm Stand at the Boner Fitness is a weekly community gathering space where family and friends can walk the farm and enjoy the sights, sounds, and smells of summer.

 Bonuses of Farm Stand at this Location: